tbm/homepage/content/debian/orion/d-link/index.md

 <h1>Debian on Orion devices from D-Link</h1>

-D-Link produces a number of devices based on an Orion chip.
-However, only the <a href = "dns-323/">D-Link DNS-323</a> is supported.
+D-Link produced a number of devices based on an Orion chip.
+However, only the <a href = "dns-323/">D-Link DNS-323</a> was supported.